S. K. Paramasivan: Aavin milk cooperative

-Paramasivan was awarded the Dr. Kurien Award in 2010 by the Indian Diary Association for his contributions to milk cooperatives in the region.
+Paramasivan was awarded the Dr. Kurien Award in 2010 by the Indian Dairy Association for his contributions to milk cooperatives in the region.
 Writing about his contributions to the milk cooperative movement in a 2010 article, The Hindu newspaper said, "If hundreds of milk producers in and around Erode get good price today, the credit goes to S.K.
 Paramasivan."

 Philanthropy

 When Acharya Vinoba Bhave started Bhoodhan movement, many landlords donated part of their land to poor and the landless.
 In Tamil Nadu, S. K. Paramasivan donated a sixth of his land and to landless farmers.
 He was also noted to have contributed his household gold jewelry weighing approximately 7 pounds to then prime minister's war fund during the India-China War in 1962.

 Personal life

 Paramasivan was married to Lakshmi Paramasivan.
 The couple had two sons and two daughters and lived in Erode.
 Paramasivan was commonly referred to as S. K. P. or S. K. P. thatha.
 He was active late into his life, including unveiling a bust of Verghese Kurien at the National Dairy Development Board campus in Erode in 2015 and casting his ballot in Erode during the 2019 general election when he was aged 100.
 He died in Tiruchengode on 30 January 2022, aged 102.